RedFluxFanatic33/Flux-n-Guns/README.md

 # Flux-n-Guns
-The birth of a new era
+The birth of a new era of redstone flux based weaponry